-Protocol:

-Students will eat lunch at their assigned seats in their classrooms.
-Students will put their trash in their class's hall trash can.
-Students will recess in separate areas of the campus (upper playground, lower playground, field).
+Protocol: Students will eat lunch at their assigned seats in their classrooms.
+The hot lunch program, staffed internally by an aid, will deliver to classrooms masked and gloved.
+Students will put their trash in their classes hall trash can.
+Students will recess in separate areas of the campus (upper playground, lower playground, field.
+Play structures will not be in use.